If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 Why Are Study Habits Important?

 Study smarter says the adage, not harder.
-By building good and simple study habits, as well as learning techniques, you will keep yourself supercharged.
-This will assist you in attaining your goals efficiently and quickly.
+By building good and simple study habits and learning techniques, you will keep yourself supercharged.
+This will assist you in attaining your goals efficiently and quickly, which will help you maintain high levels of motivation.

-Cultivating simple study skills is not only relevant to the university; these skills will position you for success in life.
+Cultivating simple study skills is not only relevant to life in university; these skills will position you for success in life overall.
 Every leader out there from Bill Gates to Elon Musk is a die-hard reader and learner.
 If you desire success in life, be studious.

 Good study habits impact your competence, confidence, and self-esteem.
 When you lose your self-esteem, you can lose the motivation required to learn.